CodedMarc/CodedMarc/README.md

-- 👋 Hi, I’m @CodedMarc
+- 👋 Hi, I’m @CodedMarc;
-- 👀 I’m interested in Software Development and Game Development with Unreal Engine!
+- 👀 I’m a Full Stack Web Developer who is always learning new things;
-- 🌱 I’m currently learning MongoDB.
+- 🌱 I’m typically code with HTML, CSS, JavaScript, Bootstrap, Node, Express, React, and MongoDB/SQL;
-- 💞️ I’m looking to collaborate on anything that can provide a learning experience for me!
+- 💞️ I’m looking to collaborate on anything that can provide a learning experience for me! ;
-- 📫 How to reach me: MarcDoran69@gmail.com!
+- 📫 How to reach me: MarcDoran69@gmail.com! ;